 The Persian kings were famous for their distinctive scent.
-The perfume was like a signature for them, and no one else was allowed to use the same scent.
-The Persians even ruled the perfume trade and are considered inventors of oil-based perfumes.
-According to ancient Persian documents, many workshops existed for the production of perfumes, where perfumers experimented with distillation processes and were creating fragrances.
+Perfume was like a personal signature for them; no one else was allowed to use the same scent.
+The Persians even ruled the perfume trade and are considered the inventors of oil-based perfumes.
+According to ancient Persian documents, many workshops existed for the production of perfumes, where perfumers experimented with distillation processes and the creation of new fragrances.
 Ancient Persia was another huge milestone in developing perfumery as a craft.

-Thanks to the thorough documentation of perfume production, which is backed by the ancient Romans and Greeks, you can still find Greco-Roman scents today.
-One of them dates from 1850 BC from the world's oldest perfume factory.
-Perfumes were associated with the goddess of love Aphrodite, with services and temples.
-They often used incense and myrrh to scent temples and public baths or in the production of body balms and perfumes.
+Thanks to the thorough documentation of perfume production by the ancient Romans and Greeks, you can still find Greco-Roman scents today.
+One of them dates back to 1850 BC, from the world's oldest perfume factory.
+Perfumes were associated with Aphrodite, the goddess of love, and with services and temples.
+They often used frankincense and myrrh to scent temples and public baths, or in the production of body balms and perfumes.
 Despite their love of fragrances, some Romans condemned the use of perfumes as a wasteful indulgence for the wealthy.
 As Rome fell, the use of fragrances also fell.
 As a result, the perfume market in Europe stagnated for hundreds of years to come.

 Perfumes in Europe

-The changing tastes and developments of modern chemistry later laid the foundations of perfumery as we know it today in France.
-Alchemy gave way to chemistry.
-The French Revolution did not in any way reduce the appetite for perfumes, it even created a fragrance called Parfum a la Guillotine.
-Under the post-revolutionary government, people again dared to express a taste for luxury, including perfumes.
-Thanks to its shops, the city of Grasse in Provence has established itself as the largest production centre of raw materials for the production of perfumes.
-Of course, Paris became the business counterpart of the Grasse perfume mecca.
+The changing tastes and developments of modern chemistry later laid the foundations of perfumery as we know it today.
+Even the French Revolution did not reduce the appetite for perfumes; a fragrance called Parfum a la Guillotine was born from it.
+In France, under the post-revolutionary government, people again dared to express a taste for luxury, including perfumes.
+Thanks to its shops, the city of Grasse in Provence established itself as the largest production centre of raw materials for the production of perfumes.

-Although perfumes are known for thousands of years, their production methods have changed over time.
+Although perfumery is thousands of years old, the methods of production have changed over time.
 Some fragrant materials were initially turned into balms, while, for example, flower ingredients were part of scented oils.
 During frequent trade trips, perfumers also began to use imported exotic raw materials, which they often added to water.
-The first perfume bottles were wooden and clay-made, and with time they gradually evolved into beautiful coloured glass bottles.
+The first perfume bottles were wooden and clay-made, and with time they gradually evolved into orante, coloured glass bottles.